nyc-london/dsp/05a-python.md

 >> (3) The sorted() function sorts uppercase words before words that are lowercase.
 >> Using the 'key' keyword, you can change each entry so it will be sorted differently.
->> Note: lambdas are limited to one expression only, the result of which is the return value
+>> Note: lambdas are limited to one expression only, the result of which is the return value.

 >> sorted(['Some', 'words', 'sort', 'differently'], key=lambda word: word.lower())
 '#' ['differently', 'Some', 'sort', 'words']